Crispy baked turkey wings recipe, comforting and incredibly delicious! Learn how to cook turkey wings in an easy

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

 - Separate the turkey wings at the joint if they are not already divided.
 Cut the skin and meat around the joint to reveal it slightly.
 Grab the wing with both hands and break it at the joint.
 The two parts will still be attached here and there.
 Retake the knife and cut around to release them completely.

-- Place the wing sections into a large (deeper) roasting tin.
+- Season: Place the wing sections into a large (deeper) roasting tin.
 Rub them well with olive oil.
 Sprinkle with salt, pepper, and dry rub, and use your hands to coat them completely with the spices.

-- Pour the hot stock into the tin but around the wings so that the spices are not washed away.
+- Bake covered: Pour the hot stock into the tin around the wings so that the spices are not washed away.
 Cover the dish with aluminum foil.
 Bake for 1 hour.

-- If the wings are larger, prolong the cooking time until the turkey's internal temperature is 74 degrees Celsius/ 165 degrees Fahrenheit.
+- Check internal temperature: If the wings are larger, prolong the cooking time until the turkey's internal temperature is 74 degrees Celsius/ 165 degrees Fahrenheit.
 Check that with a meat thermometer or by cutting into the thickest part of a wing, the meat should be soft, and the juices should run clear.

 - I had 3 wings, each weighing about 600 g/ 1.3 lb.

-- I often use 1 tablespoon lemon pepper mixed with some sea salt and about ¼ teaspoon sweet paprika.
+- I often use 1 tablespoon lemon pepper mixed with sea salt and about ¼ teaspoon sweet paprika.
 Otherwise, use your favorite dry rub or just salt and pepper.

 - Or turkey stock, if available.